realworldocaml/book/en/variables-and-functions.md

 An optional argument is like a labeled argument that the caller can choose whether or not to provide.
-Optional arguments are passed in using the same syntax as labeled arguments, and, similarly to labeled arguments, optional arguments can be provided in any order.
+Optional arguments are passed in using the same syntax as labeled arguments, and, like labeled arguments, optional arguments can be provided in any order.

 Here's an example of a string concatenation function with an optional